OpenBB-finance/OpenBB/website/content/platform/development/contributing/how-to/add_data_to_existing_endpoint.md

 This page will walk through adding a data provider to an existing endpoint, using a standard model.
 At a high level, the process will look something like:

-- Catalogue the parameters and returned fields from the chosen data provider.
+- Document the parameters and returned fields from the chosen data provider.
 - Find the existing standard model that is mapped to the router endpoint.
 - Identify any common parameters and fields to map.
 - Build the provider models and Fetcher class by inheriting from the standard models.